Prevalence And Pattern Of Abusive Self-Medication In Owerre Communities, Imo State, Nigeria

 Federal Polytechnic Nekede, Owerri, Imo State.

-• Juliet Ifeoma Nwufo
+• Juliet Ifeoma Nwufo, University of Nigeria, Nsukka

 Department of Psychology,